 Epicurus shows us why seeing the world in color is so essential.
 The fundamental error of reasoning when belief is substituted for common sense, logic, and facts.

 This type of circular logic is the bedrock of Persian and Assyrian mythology.
 Western organized religion elected to keep it, along with other contradictory superstitions.
 Western religion is the re-branding of Assyrian, Egyptian, Persian, and Babylonian mystery religions.
-But they did so without considering the implications.
+They copied them without considering the implications of a skewed philosophy.